ajoherron/Cloud_Water_Analysis/README.md

 falcon_quicklooks_v2.m - Similar to the above quicklooks file, but for NASA HU-25 Falcon flights.

-longmaster.m - Combines HSLR and RSP dat for all dates of interest.
+longmaster.m - Combines HSLR and RSP data for all dates of interest.